Cops: Motorcyclist hit, killed on Cross Island

-The motorcyclist landed in the southbound lanes of traffic where he was run over by a 2013 Bentley driven by Hodge, police said.
+The motorcyclist landed in traffic going in the opposite direction, then was run over by an unlicensed driver, police said.

 A motorcyclist was killed early Monday morning when he crashed into the center dividing wall on the Cross Island Parkway and was struck by a Bentley operated by an unlicensed driver from Hempstead, the NYPD said.